sgaltair/vhostPop/README.md

+# VHost Pop
-# Compose File Vhost Creator
+### Compose File Vhost Creator With Linode API Integration

 This image is designed to be run alongside the nginxproxy/nginx-proxy Docker container.
 It recursively checks a target directory for compose files with a VIRTUAL_HOST environment variable and creates the corresponding vhost file in the target vhost directory.
 It also has the option to create a Linode domain record if the `LINODE_INTEGRATION` flag is set to `True`.